-We can help you find the best reporting fit for your business according to your organisation's size and complexity of requirements.
+End your reporting woes now!
+We will help you find the best reporting fit for your business depending on your company's size and complexity of requirements.

 What is it?

-Power BI is an out-of-the-box data visualisation tool (which means loads of great looking graphics and dashboards representing your data) from Microsoft that’s been designed to work seamlessly alongside NAV.
-With Power BI you will get access to a range of standard reporting templates and the ability to connect directly to Dynamics NAV and Dynamics 365 Business Central to create your own reports and dashboards.
+Power BI is an out-of-the-box data visualisation tool (which means loads of great looking graphics and dashboards representing your data) from Microsoft that’s been designed to work seamlessly alongside Dynamics NAV / 365 Business Central.
+With Power BI you will get access to a range of standard reporting templates and the ability to connect directly to Dynamics NAV and 365 Business Central to create your own reports and dashboards.

 How does it work?